bennyrubanov/chessanalysis/README.md

 # Methodology

+### Data
 Data is sourced from the public [Lichess games database](https://database.lichess.org/).

+### Credits
-We have also taken advantage of some of the helpful methods written by the [chess.js](https://github.com/jhlywa/chess.js/blob/master/README.md) community to save ourselves a little time.
+We have taken advantage of some of the helpful methods in [chess.js](https://github.com/jhlywa/chess.js/blob/master/README.md) to save ourselves a little time.

+### Edge Cases
+- After a piece is promoted, it is treated as that piece.
+- If two pieces simulatenously checkmate a king each is credited with 0.5 kills/mates
+- A checkmate is considered a "death" for the king
+- When a knight "hops" its path is chosen based on if the current move is even or odd, i.e. two squares first if even, one if odd (This is done to ensure consistency in metrics across runs)

 ### Questions to answer
 - K/D ratio which piece takes another piece the most